aws-samples/awsome-distributed-training/3.test_cases/9.nemo-multimodal/README.md

 ```
 HYDRA_FULL_ERROR=1 python3 ${TARGET_PATH}/launcher_scripts/main.py
 ```
-This will create separate folders for different slurm jobs and create folders with the relevant slurm submission script and config file.
+This will create separate folders for different slurm jobs and create folders with the relevant Slurm submission script and config file.
 For more information on using HYDRA please refer [here]((https://github.com/facebookresearch/hydra)).

 ## 11. Download and prepare data
  We will use the popular [laion-art](https://huggingface.co/datasets/laion/laion-art) data for training the stable diffusion model which contains >8M images and their captions.
-Please review the [download_multimodal](https://github.com/aws-samples/awsome-distributed-training/blob/nemo-multimodal/3.test_cases/8.nemo-multimodal/download_multimodal.yaml) file which contains the following sections:
+Please review the [download_multimodal](https://github.com/aws-samples/awsome-distributed-training/blob/nemo-multimodal/3.test_cases/9.nemo-multimodal/download_multimodal.yaml) file which contains the following sections:

 1. `dataset_repo_id`: `laion/laion-art`  Huggingface dataset repo id, in the format of `{user_or_company}/{dataset_name}`
 2. `download_parquet`: Downloads and paritions the parquet files and stores the partioned parquet files in `${DATASET_PATH}/parquet/`
 3. `download_images`: Uses [img2dataset](https://github.com/rom1504/img2dataset/tree/main) to download the images specified in the parquet files and store the raw data in `${DATASET_PATH}/tarfiles_raw`.
 Each partitioned parquet file will run in an array of slurm jobs sequentially.
 4. `reorganize_tar`: This section will reorganize the tar files and create new tarfiles with `tar_chunk_size` number of images stores in each tar file.
 Make sure `node_array_size` is set to 1, otherwise additional preprocessing will be needed to merge the tarfiles from the two tasks in one folder.
 The reorganized tarfiles will be stored in `${DATASET_PATH}/tarfiles_reorganized`.
 5. `reorganize_tar`: This task will generate a pickle file with the necessary paths for the reorganized tarfiles.
-Make sure you are reading from reorganized tarfiles and not from `precache_encodings` which is included in the original version of NeMo 23.05.
+Make sure you are reading from reorganized tarfiles and not from `precache_encodings` which is included in the original version of NeMo.

 ## 12. Run Distributed Training
 After downloading the data, you run the training job next.
 Make sure the trainer inputs such as `num_nodes` and number of gpus per node in `trainer.devices` is set correctly.
 Also, set `max_epochs` to -1 if training needs to run till max_steps have completed.
 The model by default will create a tensorboard events log, but weights and biases is not switched on by default.
 Also make sure the datasets path at the bottom point to the right paths for `wdinfo.pkl` and `tarfiles_reorganized`.